User guide

 The data cubes can be used to explore a range of clinical data related to hospital separations.
 This document will provide some tips on how to utilise the data cubes generally and how to deal with the different formats in which the cubes are provided.

-From the 2015-16 financial year, hospitals data cubes have been made available in excel format.
-Prior to 2015-16 hospitals data cubes are available in the SAS cubes software.
+For older years, hospitals data cubes are available in the SAS cubes software.
+Hospitals data cubes have been made available in excel format in more recent years.
 The guide for extraction of information from these cubes depends on the format in which they are available.

 The excel data cube workbooks consist of two sheets: